 Your physician will, based on the appearance of these lesions, recommend for you the best option for determining a definitive diagnosis.

 At Valley-Mount Sinai Comprehensive Cancer Care, tumors of the thymus are approached in a multidisciplinary method.
-Treatment may include a combination of surgery, radiation, and/or chemotherapy.
+Treatment may include a combination of surgery, radiation therapy, and/or chemotherapy.

 Your physician can help determine the best treatment for you.

-Valley offers comprehensive care for thymoma and thymic tumors through its Lung Cancer Center.
+Valley offers comprehensive care for thymoma and thymic tumors through its Lung Cancer Program.
 This care includes surgical expertise in the management of thymoma.